dmarcos/wasmboilerplate/README.md

 # WebAssembly Boilerplate

-Build a C++ program for both native :computer: and Web :earth_africa: simultanously.
+Develop a C++ program for both native :computer: and Web :earth_africa: simultaneously.

 I love the portability, low level control and minimalism of the C language.
 The convenience, immediacy and global reach of Web publication are also unmatched in other platforms.